ColdCaseFiler/coldcasefiler.github.io/README.md

 People have the most detailed data sheet.

-Here you can see a sample of the data for our example victim, John Doe:
+Here you can see a sample of the data for our example victim, John Doe (this is john-doe.md in its entirety):
 ```
 ---
 layout: project